Apple iPhone 16 Pro Max vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure